saiteja007-mv/AI-Rag-Chatbot-using-AWS-Services/README.md

 3. **AI Processing**: User queries are processed through Kendra search, then enhanced with AI responses via Amazon Bedrock
 4. **Response Delivery**: AI-generated responses are returned through the API Gateway to the frontend

-The architecture diagrams above show both the high-level system overview and detailed service interactions, demonstrating how each AWS service works together to create a seamless RAG chatbot experience.
+The architecture diagrams above show both the high-level system overview and the detailed workflow (V2), demonstrating how each AWS service works together to create a seamless RAG chatbot experience.

 ## 📁 Project Structure